maryrosecook/hacker-school-application-tasks/README.md

 ## Tic Tac Toe game

 Write a program that lets two humans play a game of Tic Tac Toe in a terminal.
 The program should let the players take turns to input their moves.
 The program should report the outcome of the game.

+## Fibonacci sequence generator

+Write a function that takes a number `n` and returns the nth Fibonacci number.